Authentication deprecated

 secretProperties:

-com.openexchange.tokenlogin.applications: "your-api-id"
+com.openexchange.tokenlogin.applications: "core-ui"

 com.openexchange.tokenlogin.app-id.announceId: "false"